Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 Inheritance tax on your main residence

-With the average value of a semi-detached house in London now over £600,000 many people have found themselves affected by inheritance tax.
+With the average value of a semi-detached house in London now around £750,000, many people have found themselves affected by inheritance tax (IHT).
+Here we share a simple explanation of the residence nil-rate band relief in relation to IHT.

-The inheritance tax payable on death is normally 40% on the value of a person’s estate in excess of the available nil-rate band, which has been £325,000 since 2009.
+The inheritance tax payable on death is normally 40% of the value of a person’s estate above the available nil-rate band.
+The nil-rate band has been £325,000 since 2009 and is currently set to be frozen until April 2028.
+This means that more and more estates are being ‘fiscally dragged’ into paying IHT.

-As well as the £325,000 nil rate band for inheritance tax, from 6 April 2020 individuals with estates valued at less than £2.35m can benefit from a residence nil rate band (RNRB) of up to £175,000 to apply against the value of their home.
-This additional amount will rise with the consumer price index in subsequent tax years.
+In addition to the £325,000 nil rate band for inheritance tax, and since 6 April 2020, individuals with estates valued at less than £2.35m have benefited from a residence nil rate band (RNRB) of up to £175,000.
+This can be applied against the value of their home, as long as it is bequeathed to children or remoter descendants.

-Where an estate is valued at more than £2m, the RNRB is withdrawn by £1 for every £2 of excess – so, for example, a £2.1m estate would lose £50,000 of the RNRB.
+This tapering means that where an estate is valued at more than £2m, the RNRB is withdrawn by £1 for every £2 of excess.
+For example, a £2.1m estate would lose £50,000 of the RNRB.

 The RNRB can be transferred to a spouse, like the main nil rate band, if not used on the first death of a married couple or civil partnership, assuming their estate qualifies.

-The RNRB applies to any property owned at death that has been the main residence of the deceased during their lifetime – so even if someone has moved into a nursing home and is renting out their previous residence, the RNRB is not lost.
+The RNRB applies to any property owned at death that has been the deceased’s main residence during their lifetime.
+This means that even if someone has moved into a nursing home and is renting out their previous residence, the RNRB is not lost.

-Similarly, there are provisions for the RNRB to apply to the proceeds of a previously sold property, where someone has downsized.
-The rules are complicated so advice should be taken.
+Similarly, there are provisions for the RNRB to apply to the proceeds of a previously sold property where someone has downsized.
+The rules are complicated, so advice should be sought to ensure qualification.

 Specific advice should be obtained before taking action, or refraining from taking action, on the basis of this information.
 Speak with your usual Shipleys contact or one of our specialist team, shown on this page, for more details and guidance.